rohany/rohany.github.io/src/content/blog/research-ideas.md

 [Fred Kjolstad](https://fredrikbk.com/), and for each rotation I asked each of them for a small project to work on.
 With Alex, I joined to help an existing project get over the finish line to a conference submission, working on cleaning up bugs, developing experiments and doing some writing.
-The project itself, called AutoMap, was about automatically deciding where to run computations and place data for applications within the Legion runtime system.
+The project itself, called AutoMap, was about automatically deciding where to run computations and to place data for applications within the Legion runtime system.
 With Fred, I worked on a small extension to the [Taco](https://github.com/tensor-compiler/taco) compiler for sparse tensor algebra to allow for sparse tensors to be sliced and strided like dense NumPy arrays.